-If you have any questions about why performing a trademark search is so important to the successful clearance and ownership of your trademark, please contact me right away for your free consultation.
-I look forward to hearing from you soon.
+I’m experienced US trademark attorney Morris Turek.
+If you have any questions about why performing a trademark search is so important to the successful clearance and ownership of your trademarks, please contact me today for your free consultation.
+I may be reached via email at email@example.com, by phone at (314) 749-4059, or through my contact form (below).
+I look forward to the opportunity to work with you.